dotnet/extensions/src/Libraries/Microsoft.Extensions.Diagnostics.ExceptionSummarization/README.md

 services.AddExceptionSummarizer();
 ```

-The package comes with a predefined `IExceptionSummaryProvider` implementation which will work with common
+The package comes with a predefined `IExceptionSummaryProvider` implementation can handle common
 exceptions that might be sent during a web request.
 Here is how to register it:

 ```csharp